tottaka/SharpPi/README.md

 # Installation
 This will automatically install [Mono](https://www.mono-project.com/) and compile all [dependencies](https://github.com/tottaka/SharpPi/tree/master/deps/) needed for SharpPi to run.
-Note: The setup script was meant to be run on the Raspberry Pi running [Raspbain OS](https://www.raspberrypi.org/downloads/raspbian/).
 ```
 git clone https://github.com/tottaka/SharpPi # Download source code from git
 cd SharpPi                                   # Enter the source directory